AdorableClowder/AdorableClowder/docs/_PRESS-RELEASE.md

 ## KarmaKonnect ##

 ## Our customers: ##
-  Social people in an organization who are lookign to share their skills while also learning skills from other people.
+  Social people in an organization who are looking to share their skills while also learning skills from other people.
   Tinder for knowledge.